fmerg/pymerkle/README.md

 # Further encryption of files and objects

-tree.encryptObject({'a': 0, 'b': 1})      # One new leaf storing the digest of the given object's
-                                          # stringified version
-tree.encryptFileContent('path_to_file')   # One new leaf storing the digest of the given file's content tree.encryptFilePerLog('logs/sample_log') # Encrypt file per log (one new leaf for each line)
+tree.encryptObject({'a': 0, 'b': 1})      # One new leaf storing the digest of the given object tree.encryptFileContent('path_to_file')   # One new leaf storing the digest of the given file's content tree.encryptFilePerLog('logs/sample_log') # Encrypt file per log (one new leaf for each line)